Deep Learning in the Sequence Space: Introduction

 \section{Introduction}

-In this paper, we bring deep learning solution methods\footnote{see, \emph{e.g.}, \cite{azinovic2022deep, maliar2021deep, kahou2021exploiting, guetal_2023, kase2022estimating, gopalakrishna2024asset, valaitis2024machine, azinoviczemlicka_2024, folini2025climate, druedahlropke_2025}} to the sequence space and propose a new global method for computing equilibria in economies with aggregate risk.\footnote{We use the expression ``sequence space'' liberally, referring to the space of truncated sequences of aggregate shocks, not (only) the space of perfect foresight sequences.
-To be more precise, one could alternatively refer to our approach as moving-average as opposed to sequence-space approach.} Exploiting the ergodicity property of a large class of dynamic economies, we approximate the aggregate state vector using a truncated sequence of aggregate shocks.
-We use deep neural networks to parameterize the mapping from truncated histories of aggregate shocks to equilibrium objects of interest, and optimize them using stochastic gradient descent to minimize equilibrium conditions error over the simulated ergodic set of the economy.
+We bring deep learning solution methods to the sequence space and propose a new global method for computing equilibria in economies with aggregate risk.\footnote{We use the expression ``sequence space'' liberally, referring to the space of truncated sequences of aggregate shocks, not (only) the space of perfect foresight sequences.
+To be more precise, one could alternatively refer to our approach as a moving-average rather than a sequence-space approach.} Exploiting the ergodicity property of a large class of dynamic economies, we approximate the aggregate state vector using a truncated sequence of aggregate shocks.
+We use deep neural networks to parameterize the mapping from truncated histories of aggregate shocks to equilibrium objects of interest, and optimize them using stochastic gradient descent to minimize errors in the equilibrium conditions over the simulated ergodic set of the economy.